tidal-code/wave.docs.test/docs/detailed-documentation/detailed-docs.md

 To begin your understanding about the process to interact with a Web UI, we assume that you are familiar with how to locate an element.
-If not; you can find the details [here.](https://www.selenium.dev/documentation/webdriver/elements/locators/){:target='_blank'} Once you identify the locator, pass that information to Sqsite library as a string.
+If not; you can find the details [here.](https://www.selenium.dev/documentation/webdriver/elements/locators/){:target='_blank'} Once you identify the locator, pass that information to Wave UI Automation library as a string.
 There is no option to pass ***Selenium By locator***.
 Instead you have to prefix the locator type with your locator.
 ```java
 find("id:some_id").click();